DevItsMB/AutemBot/README.md

 # Important
 * Create a file named `.env` with the following content:
 `DISCORD_BOT_TOKEN=your_token_here`
 NOTE: Replace "your_bot_token_here" with your own custom token.
+Make sure that this file is in the main directory for the Bot.
 You can find that in your Discord Developer Portal.
 (You may need to create a new App + Bot User)

 # Starting the Bot